 Cannabis retail stores cannot be used for any other purpose at any time.
 Games and entertainment are not allowed in the store.

-Cannabis retail stores must be located in permanent buildings or structures with floor to ceiling walls that are not transparent.
+A cannabis retail store must be located in a permanent building or structure.
+Cannabis and cannabis accessories must not be visible to minors from outside the store.
 There are other rules too.
 Do you know what's allowed, and what isn't?
-For each image below, decide whether you think it shows something that is allowed or prohibited.
+You're about to see a series of images.
+For each one, decide whether you think it shows something that is allowed or prohibited .